Best Minecraft Settings for Performance (Increase FPS)

 - Entity Shadows: OFF

-Aside from these settings, you could also try reducing your FOV (Field of View), that may also help to provide with a boost in speed.
+Aside from these settings, you could also try reducing your FOV (Field of View), that may also help to give a small boost in game speed.

 Alternative ways to increase FPS

-From what we’ve found, optimizing your in-game settings is the best way to increase overall performance in Minecraft, but there are still some other methods that you can use if you’re needing some extra fire power.
-Let’s get into some of these methods:
+From what we’ve found, optimizing your in-game settings is the best way to increase overall performance in Minecraft.
+Although there are still some other methods that you can use if you’re needing extra fire power.
+Let’s get into them:

 Close background programs

 An effective way to increase your frames per second is by closing any background programs or applications on your computer.
-For example: you may have Google Chrome, Firefox, Spotify, or even other games open while you’re playing Minecraft.
-These other programs can, at times, significantly hurt your frames because of the fact that they also require resources from your computer.
-To make Minecraft run the absolute fastest possible, you’ll want your computer solely focused on the game, and not dedicating any power to anything else.
+For example, you may have Google Chrome, FIrefox, Spotify, or even other games open while you’re playing Minecraft.
+These other programs can, at times, significantly hurt your frames because of the fact that they also require resources from your computer to run.
+To make Minecraft run the absolute fastest possible, you’ll want your computer to be solely focused on Minecraft, and not dedicating power to anything else.

 Update your graphics drivers